-The potential of GalNAc siRNAs to act as a substrate of major P450 isoforms was evaluated using cDNA expressed enzymes (see Table 2).
-In vitro incubations were conducted in triplicate with two concentrations, each of seven GalNAc siRNAs that contain different oligonucleotide sequences and chemical modifications.
-No NADPH dependence and no meaningful depletion of the GalNAc siRNAs were observed after incubation with recombinant enzymes (Table 2).
+The potential of GalNAc-siRNAs to act as a substrate of major CYP isoforms was evaluated using cDNA expressed enzymes (refer Table 2).
+In vitro incubations were conducted in triplicate with two concentrations each of seven GalNAc-siRNAs which contain different oligonucleotide sequences and chemical modifications.
+No NADPH dependence and no meaningful depletion of the GalNAc-siRNAs was observed after incubation with recombinant enzymes (Table 2).
 These studies were designed to evaluate both the sense and antisense strands.
-The positive
+The positive control substrates all resulted in time-dependent depletion over the incubation time-course, which was consistent with historical data, confirming that rCYPs were appropriately functional (Supplemental Table 4).
+Based on the minimal depletion observed, GalNAc-siRNAs are not substrates of CYP 1A2, 2B6, 2C8, 2C9, 2C19, 2D6, 3A4, or 3A5, and therefore, clinical interactions with inhibitors and inducers of CYP enzymes are not likely.